-Today, we celebrate the life and leadership of one of my personal heroes, Dr. Martin Luther King, Jr. His vision of what could be, so eloquently expressed in his famous “I Have A Dream” speech (watch below), and his conviction that it should be changed the world forever and made our society a better place.
+Every year we celebrate the life and leadership of one of my personal heroes, Dr. Martin Luther King, Jr. His vision of what could be, so eloquently expressed in his famous “I Have A Dream” speech, and his conviction that it should be changed the world forever and made our society a better place.

 But what was the secret to Dr. King’s success?
-Why was he successful in changing the direction of American society where others had failed?
+Why was he successful in changing the direction of American society when others had failed?

 What Dr. King knew and what many other great leaders have known throughout time is how to employ the most powerful force within us to create change – faith.

 Faith is a verb, an action, a muscle within us that must be used in order to be strengthened.
 When faith is developed, it can be called upon to direct massive action and create lasting change.

 Dr. King’s faith was a keenly developed force that helped to bring about one of the greatest cultural shifts in American history.
 Would you like to have faith like him?
 Then it’s time to go the gym and learn the 3 exercises that can develop your faith muscles and make them a force for positive change in your world.

 First, see things as they are, but not worse than they are.

 Faith is the life force that animates us.
 It’s what gives us the ability to wake up in the morning and trust that the ground will be stable enough for us to walk.
 It’s what gives us the certainty that when we close our eyes they will open again.
 It’s also what helps us to live free from the tyranny of fear long enough to share the world with strangers.